Becomedigital/become-kyb-mx-button/README.md

     result: null
 }
 ```
-The `become:uuid` event return an object contain the UUID generated in the flow, it can be useful to check why a customer closed the flow, or to determine if they are facing any issue.
+The `become:uuid` event return an object containing the UUID generated in the flow, it can be useful to check why a customer closed the flow, or to determine if they are facing any issue.
 ```js
 {
     uuid: uuid